mozilla/grcov/README.md

 `cargo test`

 In the CWD, you will see a `.profraw` file has been generated.
-This contains the profiling information that grcov will parse, alongside with your binary.
+This contains the profiling information that grcov will parse, alongside with your binaries.

 ### Example: How to generate .gcda files for from C/C++